Sephike/final_project_test/README.md

 3. What is the correlation between User Scores and the Critic Score by Genre?
 4. What is the correlation between User Scores and the Critic Score by ESRB Rating?

-## Methodogy and Technologies Used
+## Methodology and Technologies Used
 ### Data Environment and Technologies
 1. GitBash 2.28.0
 2. Jupyter Notebook 6.1.4